 “Dyslexia is not a disease, and therefore, there is no cure.
 With proper diagnosis, appropriate and timely instruction, hard work, and support from family, teachers, friends, and others, individuals who have dyslexia can succeed in school and later as adults.”

-Explicit instruction is helpful for all students, harmful to none, and crucial for some (Snow & Juel, 2005).
+All students can benefit from structured language instruction.
 Although a cure does not exist, there are proven, effective solutions to assist individuals who have dyslexia, allowing them to conquer literacy challenges and become more fluent readers.

 In the early 1930s, Samuel T. Orton, a neuropsychiatrist and pathologist, and Anna Gillingham, an educator and psychologist, developed a method of instruction that simultaneously incorporates the visual, auditory, and tactile (kinesthetic) senses to help students with dyslexia understand the structure of the English language in a highly systematic way.
-Used in one-on-one or small-group instruction, this became known as the Orton-Gillingham based approach, O-G, or Multisensory Structured Language (MSL).
+Used in one-on-one or small-group instruction, this became known as the Orton-Gillingham based approach, O-G, or Multisensory Structured Language (MSL) instruction.
 More recently, it has been called “structured literacy.”

 Wilson Reading System®, Just Words®, and Fundations® are scientifically based MSL programs that align with Orton-Gillingham principles.
 As such, they offer direct, explicit, and cumulative instruction.

 Research has found that students who are identified early and receive appropriate multisensory structured language education will make gains in the early years of their education (Ritchey & Goeke, 2006).
 Moreover, early intervention can increase the activation of areas in the brain that are key for reading (Shaywitz et al., 2004).